Love & Logistics: Modernizing Your Older Home

 The Pipes, the Pipes are Calling

 Two of the most popular rooms to remodel—kitchens and baths—revolve around water.
 In the third most popular room, the basement, people often want an additional bathroom, a wet bar or other water feature.
 Sooner rather than later, you will deal with pipes.
-And while it’s true that some homes built before 1985 (when using lead was banned in Oregon), may still have lead pipes, there are myriad other issues that make plumbing complicated.
+And while it’s true that some homes built before 1985 (when using lead was banned in Oregon), may still have pipes with lead, there are myriad other issues that make plumbing complicated.

 The first consideration when adding a bathroom should be: how are you going to drain it?
 In other words, how are you going to get your new pipes to connect to water sources and sewer pipes.
 You may want the new bath there.
 But your existing plumbing demands that it go here, by the wall that already accommodates plumbing.

 Another issue to consider is galvanic corrosion.
 This occurs when two dissimilar metals are immersed in a conductive solution that electrically connects them.
 Water is a conductive solution.
 Put steel and copper, or stainless steel and aluminum, pipes in one system, add water, and they will corrode, causing leakage at the joints.
 The cure is to replace the entire system.
-Arciform specifies PEX with copper pipes for more stability where it projects through walls.
-Clearly, walls need to open up to change pipes, so this is the time to make any other behind-the-wall changes, such as blocking for grab bars or replacing water damaged members.
+We usually specify PEX, with copper pipes for more stability where it projects through walls.
+Clearly, walls need to be opened up to replace pipes, so this is the time to make any other behind-the-wall changes, such as blocking for grab bars or replacing water damaged members.

 Cool Insulation Workarounds that Will Warm Your Heart

 Leaky, old, single pane windows, drafty doors, and lack of insulation are energy loss culprits.
-If money’s no object you can replace and insulate, of course.
+If money’s no object you can replace and insulate, of course (within the guidelines of historic district regulations).
 But, as always with older homes, there are caveats.
 And creative alternatives.

 Insulating under your main floor (in a crawl space or unfinished basement ceiling) and in your attic will make life more comfortable immediately.
 Walls present different considerations.
-If you are already opening up an exterior wall for other work, of course insulate it, and add a vapor barrier, if possible.
+If you are already opening an exterior wall for other work, of course insulate it, and add a vapor barrier.
 Another option is blown-in insulation, but it comes with potential pitfalls.
-It can actually pop off the siding of Victorians, which have no sheathing.
-As well, older homes may have leakier walls, with ancient tar paper under the siding.
-They were built so that empty wall cavities would quickly dry out.
+It can actually pop the siding off of Victorians, which typically have no sheathing.
+Exterior walls in older homes were not built to be air-tight, and cavities between the studs would quickly dry out.
 Fill them with insulation and you’ve created a sponge to hold water.

 Fun and effective alternatives to wall insulation include hanging rugs on walls and adding bookshelves.
 With the first, you get warmth and art, with the second, insulation and books!
 Fireplace flues should be closed when there’s no fire.
 With many people opting for gas inserts, glassing-in the fireplace is essential, since the flue is now always open.
 As one last, luxurious warming suggestion, if you’re redoing your bathroom floor, add radiant heating under that beautiful new tile.